prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

 It is recommended to run in a tmux session as most of the scripts may run for a long period of time.

-* 1)Run 0_install_requirements.sh if you use this project for the first time and everything that is needed will be downloaded automatically.
+* Run 0_install_requirements.sh if you use this project for the first time and everything that is needed will be downloaded automatically.
 It must be run using 'source' instead of
-* 2)Run 1_vcf_ncbi.sh using 'source' instead of 'bash' in front of the shell script otherwise it won't run properly
+* Run 1_vcf_ncbi.sh using 'source' instead of 'bash' in front of the shell script otherwise it won't run properly
-* 3)Run 2_gisaid_ncbi.sh using 'bash'
+* Run 2_gisaid_ncbi.sh using 'bash'
-* 4)Run 4_fisher.sh using 'bash'
+* Run 4_fisher.sh using 'bash'
-* 5)Run 5_annotation.py using 'python3'
+* Run 5_annotation.py using 'python3'
-* 6)Run 6_heatmap.R using 'Rscript'
+* Run 6_heatmap.R using 'Rscript'

 After you have run all of the above you can find the heatmap graph in the country folder named after the country name